cgatting/CT6049---Library-Tracking-and-Management-Software/main run/CODEBASE_STRUCTURE.md

 - All database changes should live under `database/` and be organized by platform (`oracle/`, `mongodb/`).
 - Prefer managing libraries via Maven; keep `dependencies/` in sync with `pom.xml` if you ship standalone bundles.
 - If you add a new module or folder, include a brief section here with purpose, contents, and dependencies.
+ - Supported databases are `Oracle` (relational) and `MongoDB` (document).
+No Microsoft SQL Server or MySQL components are present or supported.